Getting Started with Git

 Commit

 A git commit is a set of changes or a snapshot of operations on the working directory.
-For example, if you added 5 files and deleted 2 files, these changes will be written into a commit.
-This commit can then be decided whether to push to another repository.
+For example, if you added 5 files and deleted 2 files, these changes will be written into a commit, which can then be decided whether to push to another repository.

 Branch